leonard-seydoux/covseisnet/docs/source/index.rst

 This package was mainly developed by `Léonard Seydoux
 <https://sites.google.com/view/leonard-seydoux/accueil>`_ during his PhD at
 the Institut de Physique du Globe de Paris, under the supervision of Nikolai Shapiro.
+Léonard also documented the code and created the website.
 Several contributions for the core program were made by Jean Soubestre and Cyril Journeau.
 Francis Tong contributed to the distribution of the packge via PyPI and Conda.

+Thanks to Tonglin Chol for contributions on the github repository and issue tracking.

 Several other versions of this package are available (not distributed yet, planned for the future).
 A first version was developed in Matlab by Léonard Seydoux.
-For computational efficiency, a second version was developed in C++ by Matthieu Landès.
-For now, it works only with SAC files.
+For computational efficiency, a second version was developed in C++ by Matthieu Landès (only for SAC files).

 If you have any questions, please contact us via the GitHub repository at https://github.com/covseisnet/covseisnet.
 You can also consider opening an issue on the repository, or creating pull requests.